 Throughout 2017, staff has presented trends in emergency department throughput to the Commission, met with concerned stakeholders, held work group meetings, and modeled different incentives with contractor Mathematica Policy Research.
-Following this work, staff modeled two CMS Hospital Compare measures of ED Wait Times for potential inclusion in the RY 2020 QBR policy.
-Given the concern about this issue from stakeholders, the HSCRC has begun requesting analysis and corrective action plans from hospitals that are outliers in ED efficiency.
-Staff is recommending that the Commission also include the ED Wait Time measures in the QBR program as a longer-term incentive to improve and sustain quality in this area of hospital care.
+Following this work, staff modeled two CMS Hospital Compare measures of ED wait times for potential inclusion in the RY 2020 QBR policy.
+Given the concern about this issue from stakeholders, the HSCRC has begun requesting analysis and Efficiency Improvement Action Plans from hospitals that are outliers in ED efficiency.
+Staff is recommending that the Commission also include the ED wait time measures in the QBR program as a longer-term incentive to improve and sustain quality in this area of hospital care.

 The two measures modeled were ED-1b and ED-2b.
-A description of these measures is below in Figure 7:11
+A description of these measures is below in Figure 7: